-Educational settings and health care facilities across the United States are taking preemptive action to prevent exposure to and the spread of Coronavirus Disease 2019 (COVID-19).
+Educational settings and health care facilities across the United States are taking preemptive action to prevent exposure to and the spread of COVID-19.
 Many facilities are turning to telepractice as an alternative service delivery model for continuing to meet needs.
 For many providers, clients/patients/students, and other stakeholders, this may be their first exposure to telepractice.
 Be aware of payment and coverage issues as you consider implementing telepractice as an alternative service delivery model during the COVID-19 pandemic.

 The coordinating committee of the ASHA Special Interest Group 18 (SIG 18; Telepractice) helped to compile the following list of resources which should be reviewed before engaging in telepractice services:

 - Use of telepractice must be equivalent to the quality of services provided in person and consistent with adherence to the Code of Ethics (ASHA, 2016a), Scope of Practice in Audiology (ASHA, 2018), Scope of Practice in Speech-Language Pathology (ASHA, 2016b), state and federal laws, and ASHA policy.

 - Ensure that there is a secure location for providing uninterrupted services (e.g., not having others walk into the room where you are providing service).

 - Consult your state’s teacher certification and speech-language pathology/audiology licensure laws regarding use of telepractice.

 - Verify that you and the client/student/patient has necessary equipment and internet speed to engage in a telepractice session.

 - Verify contact information for the client/patient/student including a phone number, email, physical address, and relevant local emergency services.